equinor/azure-github-oidc-template/README.md

 Azure Resource Manager (ARM) template that configures OpenID Connect (OIDC) authentication from GitHub Actions to Azure:

 - Creates a managed identity with the given name in Azure.
+- Adds federated credentials with the given names and subjects for the GitHub OIDC identity provider.

 ## Prerequisites